Sagar-projects803/All_assignments/Rag Chatbot/README.md

 - **Multiple documents:** the current ingest pipeline handles one source at a time; to index several filings, extend `ingest.py` to loop over a list of URLs/paths and tag each chunk with its source name before embedding.

-## Disclaimer

-This tool summarizes and answers questions about a public SEC filing.
-It is for informational purposes only and is not investment advice.